 This form provides the University (licensee) with information that will be used to "ensure that the dose equivalent to the embryo/fetus during the entire pregnancy, due to the occupational exposure of a declared pregnant woman, does not exceed 0.5 rem (5 mSv)".

 Sources of radiation are used at UVA for diagnosis, therapy and research.
-This manual was created to provide health care workers with information on how to work safely in these different environments.
+The Radiation Safety Manual for Nursing Staff was created to provide health care workers with information on how to work safely in these different environments.
 There is in general, minimal external radiation hazard to nursing staff from procedures involving radiation.
 During use of certain nuclides considered therapeutic in nature (not diagnostic levels) there exists the potential for higher dose to caregivers.
 In these cases, additional training, dosimeter use, shielding, etc. may be required.
 This manual discusses radiation protection guidelines for the different uses here at UVA.
 Adherence to guidelines contained in this manual will help health system staff members reduce radiation exposure to levels allowable for individual members of the general public, or in some cases, to levels indistinguishable from natural background.

 This policy applies to all imaging procedures of pregnant or potentially pregnant patients involving ionizing radiation at the University of Virginia.
 The pregnancy status of a female patient of reproductive age is to be determined prior to radiation exposure.
 The primary goal is to protect the well-being of the mother because her well-being also preserves the life of the fetus.